13 Assassins (2010 film): Theatrical run

+Critical reception

-Critical reception13 Assassins drew good reviews from critics, many of whom praised its final battle sequence (which runs 45 minutes).
-Rotten Tomatoes gives a score of 95%, with an average rating of 7.9 out of 10, based on reviews from 128 critics.
+13 Assassins drew favorable reviews from critics, many of whom praised its final battle sequence (which runs 45 minutes).
+Rotten Tomatoes gives a score of 95%, with an average rating of 7.9/10, based on reviews from 131 critics.
 The consensus reads, "Takashi Miike's electric remake of Eiichi Kudo's 1963 period action film is a wild spectacle executed with killer, dizzying panache."
 On Metacritic, the film received "Universal acclaim" and was awarded its "Must-See" badge, with a weighted average of 84 out of 100 based on 33 reviews.

 Roger Ebert of the Chicago Sun-Times, who gave the film 31/2 stars out of 4, praised the film as "terrifically entertaining, an ambitious big-budget epic, directed with great visuals and sound", and compared it favorably with other action films in its subtle use of CGI effects.
 Ebert also praised the way the film "focuses on story in the midst of violence", as well as incorporating characters and drama with a skill that most blockbuster action films lack.
 Ebert later included it in his Best Films of 2011 list as an addendum to his top 20.
 Manohla Dargis chose 13 Assassins as her Critic's Pick for The New York Times, describing it as "A stirring, unexpectedly moving story of love and blood".